funeralzone/valueobjects/README.md

 $location2 = new Location(1.2902, 103.8519);
 ```

 `$location1` and `$location2` are considered equal because they both have the same latitude and longitude.
 The definition of a `Location` is purely based on its value.
-If the values change, it is a new location.
+If the values change, it's a new location.

 ```php
 $userId = 9302;